cmstead/js-codeformer/README.md

         - Windows: ctrl+shift+j, w
         - Mac: cmd+shift+j, w
     - There are a significant number of available templates, and the list grows regularly
-- Change variable type
-    - Change variable declaration type from current type to const, let, or var
-    - No keybinding
 - Introduce variable
     - Introduce variable declaration into the code from selected variable use
 - Introduce function